simonewebdesign/lila/README.md

 ### Notes

+- The mode needs to be passed as a shell argument, e.g. `round-robin` or `least-connections`
-lila will respect the Keep-Alive timeout by reusing the same socket, however it also depends on the client you're using.
+- On a HTTP server, lila will respect the Keep-Alive timeout by reusing the same socket, unless the client ends the connection

-## TODO
+#### TODO

 - [ ] one-liner installation script
 - [x] badges/shields